 Setting Up Salesforce Web Service API

-Setting up the Salesforce Web Service API starts with creating a SOAP-based web service in your Salesforce instance using the provided WSDL file.
-The WSDL file acts as a blueprint, defining the SOAP messages and operations necessary for interacting with Salesforce data through the API.
+The initial step in setting up the Salesforce Web Service API involves creating a SOAP-based web service in your Salesforce instance using the provided WSDL file.
+This WSDL file serves as a blueprint, outlining the necessary SOAP messages and operations for interacting with Salesforce data.

 API Limitations and Best Practices